expfactory/expfactory/docs/pages/1-generate.md

                       tower-of-london
 ```

+Again, we recommend that you leave this as general (or the default) and specify the study identifier at runtime.
+If you want to preserve a container to be integrated into an analysis exactly as is, then you would want to specify it at build.

 **output**
 You actually **don't** want to edit the recipe output file, since this happens inside the container
 (and you map a folder of your choice to it.)
-The others, however, you can modify.

-In the future, our [online recipe generator](https://expfactory.github.io/experiments/generate) will make it easy to specify all of these variables.
-We will add these later after getting [feedback from users like you](https://www.github.com/expfactory/expfactory/issues).
+Note that it is a variable, however, if you need to use expfactory natively and want to specify a different location.

 ### Expfactory wants Your Feedback!
 The customization process is very important, because it will mean allowing you to select variable stimuli, lengths, or anything to make a likely general experiment specific to your use case.
 To help with this, @vsoch is looking for feedback about: